microchip-pic-avr-solutions/avr-iot-cellular-arduino-library/readme.md

-# Public things

-## Setup (not finished yet, but this could be the user experience once everything we need is merged into DxCore and provisioning is done).

-1. Provision your board against your cloud provider **todo: this will be done via iot-provisioning, so need those details her**
-2. Download the Arduino IDE and grab [DxCore](https://github.com/SpenceKonde/DxCore/blob/master/Installation.md).
-3. Download the latest release for of this library in the releases page on the right side.
-Open up the Arduino IDE and click `Sketch > Include Library > Add .ZIP library...`  and find where you downloaded the library.

-## Using the library

-The library can be used both in a polling fashion and an interrupt/callback based way when it comes to LTE connection and MQTT.

-Have a look at the examples [mqtt_polling.ino](src/examples/mqtt_polling/mqtt_polling.ino), [mqtt_interrupt.ino](src/examples/mqtt_interrupt/mqtt_interrupt.ino) and [http.ino](src/examples/http/http.ino).

 # Internal to Microchip (should probably not be included in a github readme)

 ## Setup required for development of the library